Setup#

 Creating a superuser#

 After CODA has launched, you need to create a superuser to log in and create other users.
-Run the following shorthand command in your shell:
+Run the following command in your shell:

 After creating a superuser, you should be able to log into CODA from your web browser.